Steps to prepare a DA

 Pre-DA consultation service during Christmas and New Year

-To ensure we continue to offer a quality service, no applications for Pre-DA consultations will be accepted between 1 December 2022 and 14 February 2023 due to staff leave and business closures over the holiday season.
-The Pre-DA service will resume from 15 February 2023.
+In line with previous years to ensure we continue to offer a quality service, no applications for Pre-DA consultations will be accepted between 1 December 2023 and 14 February 2024 due to staff leave and business closures over the holiday season.
+The Pre-DA service will resume from 15 February 2024

 Step 5 - Lodge your DA